PaloAltoNetworks/panhandler/docs/metadata_configuration.rst

 * name: name of this configuration set
 * description: Short description
 * extends: name of another skillet that is a dependency of this one
 * target_version: String referring to target version requirements.
-I.E This skillet applies only to Pan-OS 8.1 or higher
+I.E This skillet applies only to PAN-OS 8.1 or higher
 * variables: Described in detail below
 * snippets: a dict containing the following keys